alexolinux/ci-cd-terraform-eks-demo/README.md

 # ci-cd-terraform-eks-demo

-Deploy to EKS using terraform and Jenkins
+Deploy to EKS using Terraform and Jenkins

 ---
-This repository is a result of lab for EKS provisioning using Jenkins CI/CD.
+This repository results from a lab for EKS provisioning using Jenkins CI/CD.

 - **vpc**